 Based on a modern, interdisciplinary approach, the study programme in Kinesiology offers a wide variety of subjects.
 The curriculum includes courses in natural sciences, medicine, social sciences and humanities, which offers the students a wide spectrum of knowledge and provides them with an excellent basis for continuing their studies at postgraduate level (i.e. in the 2nd or 3rd cycle study programme in Kinesiology).

 Never before was man so inefficient at and incapable of taking exercise.
 Modern lifestyle makes us ignore one of our basic needs – concern for health.
 Today’s society witnesses an increasing need to improve man’s efficiency and working ability in various environments and to recover and maintain health.
 Experts who will be able to help people out of such predicaments are on the verge of a golden age – the golden age of kinesiology.

 Diplomirani kineziolog (UN) / Diplomirana kineziologinja (UN) – (dipl. kin.)

 in the working environment

 in Sports, Turism, Health Improvement Programmes

-c) Have completed any four-year secondary-school program prior to 1 June 1995.
+c) successfully completed any four-year secondary-school programme before 1 June 1995.